garmartirosy/profile/trade/README.md

 TO DO: Experiment in our [Pymiro CoLab](https://colab.research.google.com/drive/1Q9_1AhdY8uPUfLVUN71X6mKbEy_kqPuQ?usp=sharing) using the [Pymiro for Exiobase library](https://pymrio.readthedocs.io/en/latest/).
 Save DuckDB country-year data instances.
 Jaya and Satwick are investigating using .feather within the Pymiro CoLab.

-TODO: Try the following frontend [javascript with a .feather file](feather).
+TO DO: Try the following frontend [javascript with a .feather file](feather).

 The [Big Sankey](https://github.com/baptiste-an/Application-mapping-GHG) ([view chart](https://sankey.theshiftproject.org/)) uses Plotly with .feather files.
 We could do the same with [Anvil](https://anvil.works) and Google Looker.